flokoe/bash-hackers-wiki/docs/scripting/newbie_traps.md

 ### Expanding (using) variables

-A typical beginner\'s trap is quoting.
+A typical beginner's trap is quoting.

 As noted above, when you want to **expand** a variable i.e. \"get the content\", the variable name needs to be prefixed with a dollar-sign.
 But, since Bash knows various ways to quote and does word-splitting, the result isn\'t always the same.

-Let\'s define an example variable containing text with spaces:
+Let's define an example variable containing text with spaces:

     example="Hello world"